mzurzolo/SeniorProject/docs/DesignDocv2.md

 ##### Goals, and Who They've Been Assigned to:
 * __Steven Douglass <smd940@gmail.com>__
-  * Implement React Components to display landing page information including:
-    * Game Description.
-    * Login.
-    * Leaderboard.
-    * Game Picture.
-  * Implement responsive CSS design for viewing on different screen sizes
+    * Created wireframes of application
+    * Implemented styling to entire application using CSS
+    * Built React Components / JavaScript functions used in application [GameDescription, GamePicture, Navbar, UserDashboard, among many others]
+    * Create procedure to query database for leaderboard results
+    * Assist with React Routing and developing application interaction
 * __Semih Sahin <semihsahin2834@gmail.com>__
     * Lead endpoint development/organization.
     * Integration between Django backend and React Frontend.
 * __Jeff Paulson <paulsonj3@students.rowan.edu>__
     * Establish a router within react linking pages as they are made.
     * Secure connection between Unity and React.
 * __Tyler Roman <romant75@students.rowan.edu>__
     * Lead game design effort.
     * Have a basic turn system where each player commits moves and ends their turn one at a time.
 * __Patrick O'Brien <obrienp4@students.rowan.edu>__
     * Assisted with unity design.
     * Built tic-tac-toe.
     * assisted with aesthetic design of game.
 * __Mike Zurzolo <mikezurzolo@gmail.com>__
     * Replace shell scripts that I'm using to manage containers with a _docker-compose.yaml_ file.
     * Add fields to the user model to support the leader board, and possibly a friends list.
     * Start adding game support to Django (save game features, p2p communication for 2 player gameplay, possibly leveraging code Vince wrote for the chatroom).
 * __Vincent Paone <vpaone59@gmail.com>__
     * Have working chat functionality.
     * Embed chat in home page.
 * __Colton Bonsall <Josephcbonsallv@gmail.com>__
     * Assisted in Leaderboard integration
     * Implemented "Edit User" function
+    * General Front End Maintenance
     * Lead efforts in documentation